CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 The Regulator contract has two types of ownerships, the `admin` and the `emergency_admin`.

-While the admin is able to call any guarded function from the contract, like setting new parameters and pausing/unpausing PegKeepers, etc., the `emergency_admin` is only allowed to pause and unpause pools.
+While the `admin` is able to call any guarded function from the contract, like setting new parameters and pausing/unpausing PegKeepers, etc., the `emergency_admin` is only allowed to pause and unpause pools.
+More on pausing pools [here](#pausing-and-unpausing-pegkeepers).

 Both their ownerships can be transferred using the corresponding `set_admin` or `set_emergency_admin` functions.